dyhes/zulip/templates/zerver/help/add-a-custom-linkifier.md

 For instance, you can add a linkifier that automatically turns `#2468` into a link to `https://github.com/zulip/zulip/issues/2468`.

-If the pattern appears in a message topic, Zulip adds a little button to the right of the topic that links to the appropriate URL.
+If the pattern appears in a message topic, Aloha adds a little button to the right of the topic that links to the appropriate URL.

 ### Add a custom linkifier